 Learning to read for enjoyment

-Jennifer Thompson, a reading specialist for the Manassas City Public Schools in Virginia, adds, “Book clubs are so appealing because children can truly get lost in a book without standardized tests looming, no comprehension questions to answer, just the pure satisfaction, of reading for enjoyment.
+Jennifer Thompson, a reading specialist and in the Charles County public schools in Maryland, adds, “Book clubs are so appealing because children can truly get lost in a book without standardized tests looming, no comprehension questions to answer, just the pure satisfaction, of reading for enjoyment.
 Book groups offer a venue to bring the lone act of reading, into a social circle.”

 Building parent-child bonds

 Thompson sees the parent-child book club as an avenue for conversation and communication.
 “In my own mother-daughter group” she says, “I have found that when the mothers take the time to read, listen and respond to their daughters as readers, they send a powerful message that the girls’ thoughts and experiences are important.
 The group becomes a safe haven for us to share experiences without judgment or ridicule.
 Participation also helps to build trust and a communication link between mothers and daughters, at a time when we often drift apart.”

 Jan LaBonty, a professor in the School of Education at the University of Montana, adds, “Book clubs for children serve the same purposes that book clubs for adults do — they become a vehicle for excellent conversations about books.
 Reading is a social activity and we love talking about what we read.
 Book clubs are ‘grown-up’ and encourage students to form opinions about what they read, and express and support these opinions with peers.
 They light that fire to read more, to find out more.”
 LaBonty offers the following helpful tips to make your book club successful:

 - Have the kids bring some food connected to the book.
 This is just plain fun but also helps make the abstract process of reading more concrete.

 - Have some kind of homework — fun, hands on, research, art work — anything that will get them talking right away.

 - Address the qualities of literary merit, and have kids really judge the book — way beyond “I liked it” or “I didn’t like it.”